THE EVOLUTION OF DEBT SLAVERY IN MODERN TIMES – Part 2

 As you can see nowhere in this provision does it say any judges are appointed for life.
 Judges might tell you that this is what this provision means, but clearly it is not what the Constitution says.
 Nor does this provision suggest our founders wanted any judge to exercise judicial power after s/he “retired from office, i.e. quit being an Article III federal judge.

-Recently, I argued to judges in the United States District Court of the Western District of Washington (four of whom are active and nine of which are retired) that retired Judge Thomas Zilly, who was working for free under the “Rule of 80”, was not an article III judge within the meaning of the Constitution.
+Recently, I argued to judges in the United States District Court of the Western District of Washington (four of whom are active and nine of whom are retired) that retired Judge Thomas Zilly, who was working for free under the “Rule of 80”, was not an article III judge within the meaning of the Constitution.
 Chief Judge Ricardo Martinez response was that Judge Zilly was not retired, only “semi retired”.
 Specifically, Chief Judge Martinez stated in a footnote:

 A simple internet search would have revealed the inaccuracy of Defendant Stafne’s allegations.
 “Senior status” is a form of semi-retirement for United States federal judges that allows them to receive the full salary of a judge but have the option to take a reduced caseload (although many senior judges choose to maintain a full caseload).